 Daryl M. Shapiro

-Mr. Shapiro is a partner in Pillsbury's Energy Group, focused on representing nuclear industry clients, DOE contractors and National Laboratories in licensing, compliance, and enforcement matters before the Nuclear Regulatory Commission (NRC), the U.S. Department of Energy (DOE), and the U.S. Department of Labor (DOL), including related litigation.
+Mr. Shapiro is a partner in the law firm's Energy practice and is located in the Washington, DC office.
+He focuses on representing nuclear industry clients, DOE contractors and National Laboratories in licensing, compliance, and enforcement matters before the Nuclear Regulatory Commission (NRC), the U.S. Department of Energy (DOE), and the U.S. Department of Labor (DOL), including related litigation.
 Mr. Shapiro's practice includes an emphasis on assisting companies and individuals in responding to and defending whistleblower complaints filed under various employee protection statutes and provisions, including the Sarbanes-Oxley Act, the Aviation Investment Reform Act for the 21st Century, the Energy Reorganization Act, and the DOE Contractor Employee Protection Program (10 CFR Part 708).

 Most recently, Mr. Shapiro has devoted a substantial portion of his practice to advising clients on the myriad of opportunities stemming from Congress’ passage of the 2009 American Recovery and Reinvestment Act (“ARRA”).
 He formed and leads Pillsbury’s ARRA Working Group, which guides the firm’s efforts in advising clients on accessing the benefits and incentives of the ARRA for projects across a wide range of industries, including renewable energy, energy generation and transmission, transportation, and real estate.